tomjoht/tomjoht.github.io/_posts/2015/9/2015-09-26-adding-platform-apidoc-section.md

 At my current job, there was a lot of documentation debt when I arrived.
 My focus on the native library APIs has been mainly on how to deploy, configure, and call the API instead of the class reference documentation.
 There are a lot of classes in the API used by a small fraction of users who have yet to complain about the existing engineering-written doc, so it's never been a huge priority to dig into.

-Additionally, the lead engineer is surprisingly articulate and precise with words (even if he's perpetually grumpy and annoyed).
+Additionally, the lead engineer is surprisingly articulate and precise with words (despite his grumpy demeanor).
 Still, this doc is on my to-do list, and someday I'm going to overhaul it all.